Bubble envy: The best, worst and weirdest moments from a surreal ‘Bachelorette’ premiere

-As the Tuesday night premiere opens, Bachelorette Clare Crawley, a 39-year-old hairstylist from Sacramento, talks about her life the past few months — about how hard it’s been that she can’t see her mother, who’s in a care facility due to Alzheimer’s and dementia.
+As the Tuesday night premiere opens, Bachelorette Clare Crawley, a 39-year-old hairstylist from Sacramento, talks about her life the past few months — about how hard it’s been that she can’t see her mother, who’s in a care facility because of dementia.
 She acknowledges that “there are bigger things in the world happening” than her love life.
 But hey, if ABC is offering her the chance to quarantine at a Palm Springs, Calif., resort and date 31 men who’ve tested negative, she’s taking it.
 This is America in the middle of a pandemic: The reality-TV show must go on.

 “I know what I’m looking for,” Crawley tells host Chris Harrison before meeting her men.
 “I know what I want.
 It’s not a bad thing.”